jjvanzon/Circular-Language-Spec/spec/introduction.md

 A button object in general is called a *type* of object.

-There are quite a few types already available, that may be used in one way or another.
+There are quite a few types already available, used in one way or another.
 A __Button__ type for instance can be used to build a user interface.
 Another type, __Integer__, represents one integer number.
 Those are used relatively frequently when programming.

 Commands
 --------